fanliver/test-edgedb/slides.md

 ```

 - The declarative database schema in `dbschema/default.esdl`
+- Auto-generated migrations in `dbschema/migrations/`
+- Project config in `edgedb.toml`

+---

+# MIGRATION

-- Migrations will be generated automatically: `edgedb migration create`
+## Migrations will be generated automatically
+`edgedb migration create`
+## Applying the migrations
-- Applying the migrations: `edgedb migrate`
+`edgedb migrate`

-## Connect to database instance
+---

+# CONNECT TO DATABASE

-Execute the command `edgedb`
+`edgedb`

-## More useful commands
+- No other arguments (instance name, user, password)

+---

+# MORE COMMANDS
 - Listing all instances: `edgedb instance list`
 - Starting an instance: `edgedb instance start`
 - Basic project information: `edgedb project info`